Ali Ewoldt: Life and career

 Ewoldt was born in Chicago to a Filipina mother and a Euro-American father and raised in Pleasantville, New York.
-After performing as a child in a nearby regional theater and in musical theatre in high school, she went on to graduate cum laude from Yale University.
+She performed in a nearby regional theater as a child and in musical theatre in high school.
+She earned a Helen Hayes High School Theater Award for supporting actress for her portrayal of Tuptim in Pleasantville High School's 1999 production of "The King and I".
+She would go on to play the same role on Broadway in 2015's Lincoln Center production, alongside Tony award-winning performer Kelli O'Hara.
+She later graduated cum laude from Yale University.

 Ewoldt performed the role of Princess Jasmine in Disneyland, and she also worked at the Tokyo Disney theme park before appearing in a U.S. tour of Les Misérables.
 She began the tour as a member of the ensemble, and later understudied the role of Cosette, before she finally received the role during the tour.
 She then played Cosette in the Les Misérables Broadway revival in 2006.

 From 2009 to 2011, Ewoldt starred in North American tour and in the 50th anniversary international tour of West Side Story.
 In 2015, she played Tuptim in a tour of The King and I, where she "received the loudest applause from the audience after she sang her stirring, operatic interpretation of 'My Lord and Master.
 Other regional theatre roles include Luisa in The Fantasticks at the Mt.
 Washington Valley Theatre Co.

 In 2015, she appeared in The King and I revival on Broadway.

 On June 13, 2016, she joined the Broadway company of The Phantom of the Opera as the show's first Asian-American Christine.

 Ewoldt sang the role of Briella (Dorabella) in Salastina's world premiere of Vid Guerrerio's production of OC Fan Tutte for Salastina in Los Angeles, an updated English-language version of Mozart's 1790 opera Così fan tutte.